Native American, Indian, Indigenous? What’s the Difference? What am I?

 After providing context and an understanding of our history above, I am going to elaborate on my own identity and how this affects me as an artist.

 I am a multi-generationally mixed woman and would rather identify myself as Afro-Indigenous because it encompasses all of my heritage.
-Moreover, I also feel that we as Indigenous and/or Native people should not associate ourselves with identifiers like "American" or any colonial entity at all, not only because of our history with genocide and oppression by Settler-Colonial states but because we belong to our respective tribal nations and communities instead.
+Moreover, I also feel that we as Indigenous and/or Native people should not associate ourselves with identifiers like "American" or any colonial entity at all, not only because of our history with genocide and oppression by Settler-Colonial states but because we belong to our respective sovereign nations and communities instead.

 So, when you see my beadwork, you are not seeing influences from a singular culture.
 My beadwork is an artistic expression that reflects many aspects of my heritage from multiple continents and communities.
 Each piece is made with intention and is a proud representation of my ancestors and the people that made me and my identity as an Afro-Indigenous woman possible.